 SQL Sentry can help support broader SQL Server security measures with the following features:

 - Define alerting and automated remediation for known performance pitfalls

 - Know when a new release or data churn over time has changed the performance profile for one or more queries

 - Grant read-only access to users, allowing support teams the ability to review dashboards as well

 How Tools Help Prevent SQL Injection Attacks

-While all the above tools are built to help prevent SQL injection, you should also take steps to set up your websites and applications to be protected against SQL injections in the first place.
-Then, with careful site design and high-quality protection tools such as SolarWinds SEM on your side, you’re in the best position to keep your data safe from an attack.
+While all the above tools are built to help prevent SQL injection attacks, you should also take steps to set up your websites and applications to be protected against SQL injections in the first place.
+Then, with careful site design and high-quality protection tools such as SolarWinds SEM on your side, you’re in the best position to keep your sensitive data safe from an attack.

 What Is a Data Breach?
-Ultimate Guide to Cybersecurity Breaches in 2019: Attackers are becoming more and more advanced, and software must adapt in response.
+Ultimate Guide to Cybersecurity Breaches: Attackers are becoming more and more advanced, and software must adapt in response.
 I prepared an article about data breaches and how to prevent them, so you can keep your organization’s data safe.